 Facial moon.

-800-282-2882, if you want to be on the program.
+800-282-2882 if you want to be on the program.

-Now, if you were if you if you miss the first hour, Chuck Hagel, the disgraced and retiring so-called Republican Senator from Nebraska, went to Johns Hopkins University to do a seminar to the uh enlightened students there on American politics, and he basically did a big cry session because he was criticized by me.
+Now, if you missed the first hour, Chuck Hagel, the disgraced and retiring so-called Republican senator from Nebraska, went to Johns Hopkins University to do a seminar to the enlightened students there on American politics.

-Limbaugh does nothing but tear people down, let limbaugh run for office.
+Limbaugh does nothing but tear people down.

-Senator Hagel, as I have said countless times, I will not endure the pay cut to uh run for office.
+Senator Hagel, as I have said countless times, I will not endure the pay cut to run for office.

 What are you people in Washington above it for some reason?